Amateur radio licensing in the United States: 1951 license restructuring

 In 1951, the FCC moved to convert the existing three license classes (A, B, and C) into named classes, and added three new license classes.

-Novice was a new 1-year one-shot introductory license with very limited privileges.
+Novice was a new 1-year non-renewable introductory license with very limited privileges.
 It required passing 5 wpm code (sending and receiving) and a simple written test.

 Technician was a new 5-year license meant for experimenters.
 Full privileges on 220 MHz and higher, no privileges below 220 MHz.
 5 wpm code tests and the same written test as Conditional and General.

 General was the renamed Class B. 5-year license, full privileges except no phone privileges on the bands between 2.5 and 25 MHz (temporary restriction - see below).
 13 wpm code and the same written test as Conditional and Technician.
 FCC exam only.

 Conditional was the renamed Class C. 5-year license, full privileges except no phone privileges on the bands between 2.5 and 25 MHz (temporary restriction - see below).
 13 wpm code and the same written test as General and Technician.
 Exam by mail.

 Advanced was the renamed Class A. 5-year license, full privileges.
 Advanced required holding a General or Conditional for at least 1 year, plus an added written test.
 If the prospective Advanced had a Conditional, s/he had to pass 13 wpm code and the same written test as General and Technician at an FCC exam session before being allowed to try for Advanced.
 FCC exam only.